 5. Block Distractions

-Let’s be honest, we’ve all been there – you sit down to work, and before you know it, you’ve spent an hour scrolling through social media or porn websites.
+Let’s be honest, we’ve all been there – you sit down to work, and before you know it, you’ve spent an hour scrolling through social media or adult websites.
 The good news is, you don’t have to tackle this battle alone.
 There are some fantastic apps and website blockers for Android and IOS out there designed to help you resist the lure of those distracting sites.
+These tools are crucial to avoid time waste on the internet and refocus your energy on meaningful tasks.
+By scheduling your day into manageable segments, you can immerse yourself in each task without allowing distractions to take over.

 Create a daily planner and divide tasks into 30-minute segments.
 Fully immerse yourself in each task during its time frame, resisting all distractions.
 After each half-hour, take a 5-minute break to listen to music or watch a video, then repeat.
 This method will not only block distractions but help eliminate procrastination as well.